Infineon/Code-Examples-for-the-ModusToolbox-PSoC-6-SDK/README.md

 The code examples in this repository all use [ModusToolbox IDE](http://www.cypress.com/ModusToolbox) and the C language.

 The specific supported kits and parts vary per example.
 Review the readme.txt or the PDF file for each example.
-Most examples support all [PSoC 6 MCU](http://www.cypress.com/PSoC6) parts

-Supported kits include [PSoC 6 BLE Pioneer Kit](http://www.cypress.com/cy8ckit-062-ble), [PSoC 6 WiFi-BT Pioneer Kit](http://www.cypress.com/CY8CKIT-062-WiFi-BT), and [PSoC 6 Wi-Fi BT Prototyping Kit](http://www.cypress.com/cy8cproto-062-4343w).
+Supported kits may include [PSoC 6 BLE Pioneer Kit](http://www.cypress.com/cy8ckit-062-ble), [PSoC 6 WiFi-BT Pioneer Kit](http://www.cypress.com/CY8CKIT-062-WiFi-BT), and [PSoC 6 Wi-Fi BT Prototyping Kit](http://www.cypress.com/cy8cproto-062-4343w).
+Most examples support all [PSoC 6 MCU](http://www.cypress.com/PSoC6) parts.

 You can browse the code examples in the repository, or use GitHub's search capabilities to find a particular symbol or term.
 Just type the term into the search box and search in this repository.